About Us

 Alicia Halbert, DO

-She earned her medical degree from Western University of Health Sciences in Los Angeles and completed her residency training in adult psychiatry at the University of Arizona College of Medicine – Tucson.
-Dr. Halbert is a member of Postpartum Support International and brings trauma-informed, compassionate care to each patient encounter.
+She earned her medical degree from Western University of Health Sciences in Los Angeles and completed her adult psychiatry residency at the University of Arizona College of Medicine – Tucson.
+Dr. Halbert is a member of Postpartum Support International.

 Nicholas R. Ahrendt, MD